developervini/challenge/README.md

 ## Usage

-Users for login in application
+Users for login in application:

 `
 {